oduerr/hsk/hsk5_flashcard_spec.md

     •	Cards already seen, cards remaining
     •	Mistake list so far
     •	Timestamps and any session metadata
-    •	Stored in LocalStorage as a “checkpoint” session.
+    •	Stored in LocalStorage as a "checkpoint" session.
 	On restart, user can choose to:
     1. Resume from last checkpoint (unfinished cards + mistakes intact)
     2. Replay only mistakes from the checkpoint
     3. Start a fresh run
 	•	This supports:
 	•	Debug/testing persistence without finishing a run.
-	•	Practical early save for large decks (e.g., HSK5’s ~1,300 cards).
+	•	Practical early save for large decks (e.g., HSK5's ~1,300 cards).
 	•	Continuation after closing the browser or pausing for long periods.
 	JSON export/import compatibility
 	•	The checkpoint must be saved in the same JSON structure as a finished session, with the only difference being a status flag:

 ### Round 3.8
-- In the discreet version indicator at the bottom add The Chinese label “莉娜老师的版本”
+- In the discreet version indicator at the bottom add The Chinese label "莉娜老师的版本"
 - Past Sessions / Replay UI changes
 	•	When listing sessions, show for each YYYY-MM-DD-hh:mm • <finished>/<total> • <mistakes> mistakes • status: complete|incomplete